uchiha319/airbnb-clone-project/README.md

 .
 Payment Security
 Payment endpoints are protected with additional validation and tokenization.
 This ensures financial transactions are secure and compliant with industry standards.

+#CI/CD Pipeline

+- Continuous Integration and Continuous Deployment (CI/CD) pipelines automate the process of building, testing, and deploying code.
+They ensure that every change pushed to the repository is verified and safely delivered to production, reducing manual errors and accelerating development cycles.

+.
+Why CI/CD Matters

+- Consistency: Automated builds and tests ensure code quality across environments.
+- Speed: Faster deployments mean quicker feedback and shorter release cycles.
+- Reliability: Reduces human error and ensures stable releases.
+- Scalability: Supports growing teams and complex systems with minimal friction.

+.
+Tools that you can use
+1. GitHub Actions > Automates workflows like testing and deployment
+2. Docker > Containerizes the app for consistent environments
+3. Heroku / Vercel > Simplifies deployment to cloud platforms
+4. PostgreSQL / MySQL > Manages database migrations and backups